LKronos/ExData_Plotting1/README.md

 Below is the class project readME file.
 One note I would like to add:
 	NEED TO KNOW FOR the R Code to work.
-* Download file from https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2Fhousehold_power_consumption.zip   to your hard drive, and unzip them into your working directory.
+* Download data file from https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2Fhousehold_power_consumption.zip   to your hard drive, and unzip them into your working directory.